venanzio/AoC/2023/README.md

 ## Day 10: Pipe Maze

-I contructed a map of the pipes in the field.
+I constructed a map of the pipes in the field.
-Each tile contaning a pipe is mapped to the two tiles it is connected to.
+Each tile containing a pipe is mapped to the two tiles it is connected to.
 For the tile with **S**, just check which surrounding tiles connect to it.

 **Part 1**: Construct the loop by following the pipes around starting from **S** until you get back to **S**.
 The answer to Part 1 is half of the length of the loop.